Best Scuba Diving Masks – 2020 Reviews and Buying Advice

 The skirt is designed with contoured textured ribs that adjust to nearly any size and shape of the face.
 This practically guarantees a superb fit for any form of the head.

 The easy to adjust swivel buckle system is mounted on the skirt for a tighter fit and more comfortable wear.
 This results in a low-profile and low-volume mask that is easy to travel with.
 The strap adjustment swivels are even large enough to allow you to

-It is a mask with two lenses made from ultra-clear glass.
-The design offers a superb field of view specifically when you look down.
+It is a mask with two tempered glass lenses made from ultra-clear glass.
+The design offers a superb visible area specifically when you look down.
 The teardrop design of the lenses allows for excellent visibility of reefs and other sights underneath you.